 If you find you can’t sleep on a warm summer night in Georgia, don’t count sheep – head to your local Public Fishing Area (PFA).
-Now equipped with lighting on piers and parking lots, nine of Georgia’s PFAs are open for night fishing to anglers that hold a Georgia fishing license.
+Now equipped with lighting on piers and parking lots, 10 of Georgia’s PFAs are open for night fishing to anglers that hold a Georgia fishing license.
 Here’s a few tips to help you get started with this new way to enjoy the “night life”.

 There won’t be much light, so change up your lures.